WSU QB Luke Falk evasive when asked if he'll declare early for NFL Draft

 - Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

-By his standards, Falk had a rough game, finishing 30 of 51 for 264 yards with one interception and a touchdown, and 74 of those yards came in the game’s final drive which culminated a garbage-time touchdown pass to Kyle Sweet.
+By his standards, Falk had a rough game, finishing 30 of 51 for 264 yards with one interception and a touchdown, and 74 of those yards came in the game’s final drive which culminated in a garbage-time touchdown pass to Kyle Sweet.

 Falk’s 58.8 Holiday Bowl completion percentage paled in comparison to his 71.0 season average.